How Many Pages a Day Should I Read? Find Your Number

 A practical setup looks like this:

 All-or-nothing readers lose more momentum than busy readers do.
 Missing a full target can feel like proof that the plan failed, even when a shorter session was still possible.
+A floor solves that problem.
+It gives you a way to keep showing up without pretending every day offers the same capacity.

 Progress over perfection beats intensity followed by silence.